camunda/camunda-platform/README.md

 > :information_source: Docker 20.10.16+ is required.

-To stand-up a complete Camunda Platform 8 Self-Managed environment locally the [docker-compose.yaml](docker-compose.yaml) file in this repository can be used.
+To spin up a complete Camunda Platform 8 Self-Managed environment locally the [docker-compose.yaml](docker-compose.yaml) file in this repository can be used.

 The full environment contains these components:
 - Zeebe